Which ear drops help in the treatment of outer ear infections?

-Most of the studies were carried out in specialized ear, nose and throat (ENT) departments, so it’s not clear whether the treatment outcomes would be the same for people who go to their family doctor.
-Also, the different studies looked at many different types of treatment.
-Because of this, it wasn’t possible to draw any reliable conclusions about the advantages and disadvantages of the various ear drops and sprays.
+Also, the treatments in the various studies weren't always done in the same way.
+Because of this, it isn’t possible to draw any reliable conclusions about the advantages and disadvantages of the various ear drops and sprays.

 Still, it was found that prescription-only ear drops (containing antibiotics or steroids) seemed to effectively relieve the symptoms of outer ear infections.
 Some studies also looked at combinations of different types of drugs, but none of the treatments were found to be better or worse than others.